 On October 21, 2022, the Shareholder Representatives for the former shareholders of Telmetrics, Inc. filed litigation against the Company in the U.S. District Court for the District of Delaware.
 The plaintiffs are asserting claims under a share purchase agreement and escrow agreement regarding entitlement to an earnout of up to \$3 million and \$1 million that was placed in escrow to secure indemnification obligations.
 On March 1, 2023, the Company filed a motion to compel arbitration and/or dismiss this litigation.
 On March 22, 2023, the plaintiffs filed an amended complaint also seeking substantial punitive damages.
-On April 14, 2023, the Company filed a motion to compel arbitration and/or dismiss the Second amended complaint.
-On June 7, 2023, the Company filed a motion to compel arbitration and/or dismiss the second amended complaint.
-The plaintiffs filed a responsive brief on July 5, 2023, and the Company filed a reply brief on July 26, 2023.
-The motion is now pending before the Court.
+On April 14, 2023, the Company filed a motion to compel arbitration and/or dismiss this amended complaint.
 While we believe we have meritorious defenses to this lawsuit and are vigorously defending against it, litigation is inherently uncertain and we cannot currently predict the ultimate outcome of this matter.